Doist/todoist-api-typescript/README.md

-# todoist-api-typescript
+# Todoist API TypeScript Client

-A typescript wrapper for the Todoist REST API.
+This is the official TypeScript API client for the Todoist REST API.

 ## Installation